 How to Find Loose Slot Machines

-If you're looking for the very loosest slots around, the best answer is the internet.
-Online casinos are able to offer the highest RTP because they have much lower overhead than brick and mortar casinos.
-When it comes to offline slots, gamblers have developed a few theories about how to find the loosest games.
+If you're looking for the loosest slots around, the best answer is the internet.
+Online casinos can offer the highest RTP because they have much lower overheads than brick-and-mortar casinos.
+When it comes to slots in a land-based casino, gamblers have developed a few theories about how to find the loosest games.

 Some players believe the loosest slots are always positioned in the most visible areas of the casino since the house wants new customers to see people winning and be inspired to get in on the action.
 Machines close to cash redemption machines are also thought to be loose since the casino wants players cashing out to see people winning and be lured back to the games.
 The same theory says to avoid slots near lines like the buffet and shows.
 The casino knows people here are just killing time while they wait and won't be playing for very long.